spectrocloud/librarium/packages/docs/content/04-clusters/1-new-clusters/08-vmware.md

 # Overview

-Following are some of the architectural highlights of kubernetes clusters provisioned by Spectro Cloud on VMware:
+Following are some of the architectural highlights of Kubernetes clusters provisioned by Spectro Cloud on VMware:

 * Kubernetes nodes can be distributed across multiple compute clusters which serve as distinct fault domains.
 * Support for static IP as well as DHCP